wp-plugins/secure-html5-video-player/readme.txt

 1. Server settings
 2. Playback and compatibility settings
 3. Shortcode options and examples
+4. Post or page featured video interface
+5. Widget interface

 == Changelog ==

+= 2.0 =
+* Added support for media servers.
+* Added support for external video services (Youtube and Vimeo) as primary or fallback media.
+* Added a native skin option to use the default player interface in the browser.
+* Added localization support.
+* Corrected detection of files ending with: .theora.ogv
+* Corrected autoplay support

 = 1.2 =
 * Corrected FAQ to adhere to Wordpress.org's standards.